 The final interview is commonly referred to as a Finalist Day.
 While they do vary by campus and position, a typical Finalist Day for a teaching position involves a campus visit where you will have the opportunity to plan and teach a sample lesson in the content area for which you are being considered.
 You will also participate in a reflection and final interview after your sample lesson.
 If you move forward for a final interview, a campus representative will reach out to you directly with an objective to teach as well as resources and instructions on what to prepare and bring to campus.
 If you are interviewing for a non-instructional role, the hiring manager will reach out to set up an in-person final interview.

 Almost half of the employees we hire annually are from outside of Texas.
-If you are an out-of-state candidate and you move forward for a final interview, a hiring manager will reach out to you directly to set up an initial time to talk via phone or Skype.
+If you are an out-of-state candidate and you move forward for a final interview, a hiring manager will reach out to you directly to set up an initial time to talk via phone or Microsoft Teams.
 From there, you can discuss travel accommodations and plans with the hiring manager.
 More information on travel arrangements and compensation will be available from the hiring team.
 Please feel free to inquire during your initial communication.

 For non-instructional positions, you may apply to new positions.
 For teaching positions, your application materials and status will be retained for the full school year.
 You can begin reapplying when the next school year application opens, which is typically in November.